Harvey V. Fineberg

 Harvey Vernon Fineberg (born September 15, 1945) is an American physician.
 A noted researcher in the fields of health policy and medical decision making, his past research has focused on the process of policy development and implementation, assessment of medical technology, evaluation and use of vaccines, and dissemination of medical innovations.
 Fineberg has held several prominent positions over the course of his career, including Dean of the Harvard School of Public Health, Provost of Harvard University, and President of the Institute of Medicine, now the National Academy of Medicine.

-Education and training
+Education

-Fineberg earned an A.B. in 1967 from Harvard College and a M.D. in 1971 from Harvard Medical School.
+Fineberg earned an A.B. in 1967 from Harvard College and an M.D. in 1971 from Harvard Medical School.
 He completed a residency in internal medicine at Beth Israel Hospital, a Harvard-affiliated hospital in Boston.
 He worked as a practicing physician at two Boston-area health centers from 1974 to 1984.

-In addition to his clinical training, Fineberg earned a M.P.P. from Harvard Kennedy School in 1972 and a Ph.D. in Government from Harvard's Graduate School of Arts and Sciences in 1980.
+In addition to his clinical training, Fineberg earned an M.P.P. from Harvard Kennedy School in 1972 and a Ph.D. in government from Harvard's Graduate School of Arts and Sciences in 1980.
 He was selected as a member of the Harvard Society of Fellows.